 Shipping parcels to anywhere around the world has never been as fast and efficient as it is today.
 One of the greatest advances in logistics is in the packaging – utilizing materials that are durable, space-saving, weather-proof, and cheap.

-The primary role of the packaging is to make sure that the integrity of the parcel would be kept intact as it goes through several processes—from transport, sorting, customs (if it crosses international borders), and unforeseen accidents that might happen in between.
+The primary role of the packaging is to make sure that the integrity of the parcel will be kept intact as it goes through several processes—from transport, sorting, customs (if it crosses international borders), and unforeseen accidents that might happen in between.

 But do you actually know how to pack your parcel?